PrestaShop/prestashop.github.io/news/_posts/2020-09-17-bc-break-part-1.md

 ## Backward Compatibility and Backward Compatibility Breaks

-From this relationship between a project and its dependency, comes the concept of _Backward Compatibility and Backward Compatibility Breaking Changes_.
+From the moment a project starts relying on dependencies, a relationship emerges.
+And also comes the concept of _Backward Compatibility and Backward Compatibility Breaking Changes_.

 According to Wikipedia, [Backward compatibility is a property of a system, product, or technology that allows for interoperability with an older legacy system](https://en.wikipedia.org/wiki/Backward_compatibility).

 Let us consider a project A using library B as a dependency and project A is built using version 3.4 of library B.

-If a new version 4.0 of library B is released and project A is still fully functional when using version 4.0 instead of version 3.4, we can say this version 4.0 is _backward compatible_ and that is a relief for the developers of project A.
+If a new version 4.0 of library B is released and project A is still fully functional when using version 4.0 instead of version 3.4, we can say this version 4.0 is _backward compatible_ (and that is a relief for the developers of project A).

+If however some changes have been introduced in version 4.0 of library B in a way that is not compatible anymore with how the project A was using the library B, it means this version 4.0 has introduced _Backward Compatibility Breaks_ ... and developers of project A need to find what exactly these changes are, in order to update their project to run with the version 4.0 of library B.

 There is no standard definition of a Breaking Change, but I’ll borrow [the one from Brian Ambielli](https://bambielli.com/til/2018-01-12-what-is-a-breaking-change/) to define that breaking changes are _non-backwards compatible changes to the contracts of methods you expose to your consumers through your API interfaces_.

-Back to our project A, this means that if some changes have been introduced in version 4.0 of library B in a way that is not compatible anymore with how the project A was using the library B, it means this version 4.0 has introduced Backward Compatibility Breaks ... and developers A need to find what exactly these changes are, in order to update their project to run with this new version.

-## API interfaces for dependencies
+## The contract and API interfaces for dependencies

-The definition we used for Breaking Change is "non-backwards compatible change to the contracts of methods you expose to your consumers through your API interfaces."
+What does "API interface" or "contract" exactly mean in the definition "non-backwards compatible change to the contracts of methods you expose to your consumers through your API interfaces" ?

-What does API interface exactly mean ?

 The API interface of a dependency is, by default, the public and/or available interfaces that allow another project to use/interact with it.